hugocotoflorez/tetris/README.md

 ### how to exit

-It is not implemented yet, but pressing Esc and Ctrl-C will terminate the program
+It is not implemented yet, but pressing Esc and Ctrl-C will terminate the program.
+Wait a second after pressing C-c to make sure cocked mode is restored (A white rectangle would be placed in the middle of the falling piece).